Santa Clara, California Therapists

 Mental Health Concerns in the Santa Clara Community

-Even though Santa Clara is one of the most affluent communities in the nation, behavioral health remains a top concern as identified in the 2016 Community Health Needs Assessment.
-According to the Santa Clara County Public Health Department, adult residents experienced on average 4.19 days of stress, anxiety or worry in the past month and 9% reported experiencing frequent mental distress, which is defined as 14 or more mentally unhealthy days in the past 30 days.
-Poor mental health is a term that refers to conditions such as depression, stress and anxiety and does not include serious mental disorders.
+Even though Santa Clara is one of the most affluent communities in the nation, behavioral health remains a top concern.
+According to the Santa Clara County Public Health Department, adult residents experienced on average 4.19 days of stress, anxiety, or worry in the past month and 9% reported experiencing frequent mental distress, which is defined as 14 or more mentally unhealthy days in the past 30 days.
+Poor mental health is a term that refers to conditions such as depression, stress, and anxiety and does not include serious mental disorders.
 As a matter of fact, 14% of Santa Clara’s adult population has been diagnosed with depression in their lifetime.

 The Health Department also reports that 28% of Santa Clara’s middle and high school students felt so sad or hopeless that they abandoned their usual activities for 2 or more weeks in the past year.
 Additionally, 17% of high school students had serious thoughts of suicide in the past 12 months.
 According to the department’s Epi-Aid investigation of youth suicide, there were 5.4 suicide deaths per 100,000 in the age group of 10 to 24 year olds with the highest percentage occurring among males and 20 to 24 year olds.